sheldon-welinga/nodejs-mongodb-rest-api/README.md

 Create a ***MongoDB Atlas** database and configure it in the app JS.

 ### Running the application
-To run the application kindly perform `npm run build`.
+To run the application kindly perform `npm run dev`.